Raw milk: Canada

 Provincial laws also forbid the sale and distribution of raw milk.
 For instance, Ontario's Health Protection and Promotion Act, subsection 18(1) reads: "No person shall sell, offer for sale, deliver or distribute milk or cream that has not been pasteurized or sterilized in a plant that is licensed under the Milk Act or in a plant outside Ontario that meets the standards for plants licensed under the Milk Act."

-In January 2010, Michael Schmidt was found not guilty on 19 charges relating to the sale of raw milk in the Ontario Court of Justice.
-On appeal to the Ontario Court of Justice, that decision was overturned.
-Schmidt was convicted on thirteen counts and imposed fines totaling $9,150 and one year of probation.
-A subsequent appeal to the Ontario Court of Appeal was dismissed.
+In January 2010, Michael Schmidt faced 19 charges relating to the sale of raw milk in the Ontario Court of Justice; he was found not guilty, but convicted on appeal on 13 counts, and fined CA$9,150 and sentenced to one year of probation,upheld on appeal.

-In British Columbia, Alice Jongerden, Michael Schmidt and Gordon Watson—persons involved in the operation of her raw milk dairy—attempted to avoid enforcement of a judgement against them under the Public Health Act by challenging the constitutionality of the legislation, which deems raw milk to be a hazardous product, on the grounds that it violated the Canadian Charter of Rights and Freedoms.
-This argument, and other defenses invoked by her and defendants in her business, was rejected in 2013 by the Supreme Court of British Columbia, which instead found Schmidt and Watson guilty of civil contempt, and sentenced them to a 3-month suspended sentence imprisonment with a probationary period of 1 year during which "Any repetition of this contempt ... will trigger the imposed sentence imprisonment of 3 months."
-They were also charged special costs.
+In British Columbia, Alice Jongerden, together with Michael Schmidt and Gordon Watson, involved in the operation of her raw milk dairy, attempted to avoid enforcement of a judgement against them under the Public Health Act by challenging the constitutionality of the legislation, which deems raw milk to be a hazardous product, on the grounds that it violated the Canadian Charter of Rights and Freedoms.
+This and other arguments were rejected in 2013 by the Supreme Court of British Columbia, which found Schmidt and Watson guilty of civil contempt and gave them a 3-month suspended sentence, plus costs.

-Meanwhile, Canada permits the sale of raw milk cheese aged over 60 days.
+Canada permits the sale of raw milk cheese aged over 60 days.
 In 2009, the province of Quebec modified regulations to allow raw milk cheeses aged less than 60 days, provided stringent safeguards were met.